Hywan/mnt.io/content/articles/2019-04-03-🐘🦀🕸-php-ext-wasm-migrating-from-wasmi-to-wasmer/index.md

 +++
 title = "🐘+🦀+🕸 php-ext-wasm: Migrating from wasmi to Wasmer" date = "2019-04-03"
+description = "This article explains how and why I've migrated `php-ext-wasm` from wasmi to Wasmer."
 [taxonomies]
 keywords=["rust", "php", "webassembly", "runtime", "binding"] [extra]